Prepare sites for teaching (update after rollover or new site)

 The case studies below demonstrate how tools have been used to meet accessibility needs in module sites across the University.
 You can also browse our full set of case studies for more examples.

-Case study: The challenges and acessibility opportunities of pre-recorded lecture content
+Case study: The challenges and accessibility opportunities of pre-recorded lecture content

 Penny Spikins reflects on her experiences used audio description and ‘podcasting’ approaches when pre-recording lecture content, and how this helped to meet her students' varied accessibility needs and stimulate thinking and engagement with students in different ways.